vrizo/uibook/README.md

 [Read more about installation →](docs/install.md)

-## Describe components in Pages :hatched_chick:
+### Describe components in Pages :hatched_chick:

 You will need two things only:

-1. The Page — simple object with test component name and cases.
+1. The Page — simple object with test component name and cases;
 2. The Case — set of props and callbacks to the component.

 _button.uibook.js_